Core & Main (CNM)

 A common mistake we notice when investors are deciding whether to buy a stock or not is that they simply look at the latest earnings results.
 Business quality and valuation matter more, so we urge you to understand these dynamics as well.

 In our opinion, Core & Main is a solid company.
-To kick things off, its revenue growth was exceptional over the last five years.
+First off, its revenue growth was exceptional over the last five years.
 And while its flat organic revenue disappointed, its expanding operating margin shows the business has become more efficient.
-On top of that, its market-beating ROIC suggests it has been a well-managed company historically.
+On top of that, its projected EPS for the next year implies the company’s fundamentals will improve.

-Core & Main’s P/E ratio based on the next 12 months is 21.9x.
+Core & Main’s P/E ratio based on the next 12 months is 23.5x.
 When scanning the industrials space, Core & Main trades at a fair valuation.
-For those confident in the business and its management team, this is a good time to invest.
+If you trust the business and its direction, this is an ideal time to buy.